 The best hiking GPS to buy in 2023

-When only the best will do, turn to the Garmin GPSMAP 65s could be the best hiking GPS for you.
+If mapping is your priority, the Garmin GPSMAP 65s could be the best hiking GPS for you.
 While this option has a shorter feature list than others in our ranking – most notably, it lacks communications features, and is powered by batteries rather than being rechargeable – it shines when it comes to pure mapping power.
 With an additional altimeter and 3 axis compass over the standard model, the 65s pairs old-school button operation with new-school pan-global mapping abilities.
 These are good things because buttons refuse to go wrong very easily, and still work in rain or when wearing gloves, and the new satellite tools (multi-band technology and expanded GNSS support) make location speed exponentially faster, and tracking accuracy much improved.
 The Garmin GPSMAP 65s’ GNSS means it can access satellites from GPS, GLONASS, Galileo, QZSS and IRNSS constellations.
 Even though those last two are Asia-coverage only, that’s still covering off most of the public networks available, which is pretty solid work.